DAP2022/DataScienceTrainingCurriculum/Biostatistics/readme.md

 ** These are three courses that provide the foundational statistical training offered by The Jackson Laboratory as part of their Data Science Curriculum **

 Statistics provides a framework for weighing and evaluating EVIDENCE.
-It is applied epistemology.
+It is **applied epistemology**, not just a series of equations to memorize.
 Bayes’ and frequentist statistics bring slightly different philosophies to the table: Bayes is a quantification of personal belief (rooted in Hume; the parameter value is unknowable), frequentist is rooted in the idea of objective truth (there is an actual unknown, perhaps unknowable, parameter value) that you can get at by repeating an experiment/experience many many times.